TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/Introduction/Index.rst

 Maintaining high quality documentation requires time and effort and the TYPO3 Documentation Team would appreciate any support you can offer.
-If you would like to help out, contact us in the official TYPO3 Slack channel to find out more.
+If you would like to help out, contact us in the `TYPO3 Documentation Slack channel <https://typo3.org/community/teams/documentation>`__ to find out more.